Ajoukov/vLLM_Bench/CONFIG.md

 Directory where individual benchmark outputs are saved.
 Default: `"./runs"`.

 ### `cache_dir` (string, optional)
 Directory for caching Hugging Face models and datasets.
-Default: `"./.hf-cache"`.
+If not specified, defaults to the global `data_dir` setting.

 ---